 How did this opportunity happen?

-Students in the Eureka Union School District have been utilizing classroom technology, including Chromebooks for several years.
-It came to our attention at a regional Google Summit last fall that districts throughout the area were offering the opportunity for students to purchase Chromebooks for use at school.
+This is our second year for offering Chromebook purchases for families as it was a highly successful initiative last summer.
+The Eureka Union School District have been utilizing classroom technology, including Chromebooks for several years.
+It came to our attention when staff attended a regional Google Summit that districts throughout the area were offering the opportunity for students to purchase Chromebooks for use at school.
 EUSD has discussed options for BYOD for the past couple of years with the goal of increasing access to technology at school for all students.
 BYOD and the Chromebook offering was brought to our district’s Technology Committee and a recommendation was made to pursue it in partnership with the Eureka Schools Foundation who offered to be the sponsor of this amazing opportunity for our families.
 Together, we are committed to preparing our students for the future/21st Century Learning and to deepen and accelerate learning!

 How many of my student’s textbooks are available online?